nguyenvukhang/math/src/content/posts/complex-analysis/proposition-2.1.8-upper-bound-of-line-integral.md

 ---
-title: 'Definition 2.1.8 (Upper bound of line integral)'
+title: 'Proposition 2.1.8 (Upper bound of line integral)'
 ---

 Let $U\subseteq\C$ be open and $f\in C^0(U)$.
 Let $\gamma:[a,b]\to U$